 • Add muffin/cupcake liners to your muffin tin and lightly coat with olive oil or your favorite non-stick spray.
 (If you don’t grease the liners you will experience some sticking.)

 • Fill your muffin cups to approximately 2/3 full (or just a bit more) with batter.
+For extra special muffins press a few chocolate chips to the top of each.

 • Remove pan from oven and set aside to cool for 5 minutes.